 What I really like about this song is Biggie’s tone on it: He’s angry, but not that angry….
 He’s reminiscing, but grudging at the same time… It just seems so real!
 His verses play sorta like an award speech.

-Obviously the woman on the chorus is amazing, but what is overlooked by many is Puff Daddy playing the little homie in the background saying, “it’s all good” over and over again.
-It sounds like that one homie that you have that has that 75 cents you need to buy the rest of that 2 dollar soda you want: “It’s all good homie, next time you got 2 dollars just pay me back”.
+Obviously the woman on the chorus is amazing, but what is overlooked by many is Puff Daddy playing the little homie in the background saying, “It’s all good” over and over again.
+It sounds like that one homie that you have that has 75 cents you need to buy the rest of that 2 dollar soda you want: “It’s all good homie, pay me back next time you got more money”.

 SONG BY SONG BREAKDOWN

 4. WARNING (5/5)

 5. READY TO DIE (5/5)